 Support for a commission fee must be applied for no later than 4 months before the first performance.

-A committee will evaluate applications.
-In 2021, the committee comprises:
+A committee will evaluate applications, in 2021, the committee comprises of:

 Funding for commission fees is granted only when a signed contract between the commissioning and the composer is presented.